Welcome to Ash Class!

 Important days to remember

-Our PE session with Tom is Monday afternoons.
+Our PE session with Tom is on Monday afternoon.

-We have our Yoga session on Tuesday mornings.
+We have our Yoga session every Tuesday morning.

 (Please ensure that earrings are removed for PE and Yoga days).